Daniele Casiraghi

-Daniele Casiraghi (born 10 March 1993) is an Italian footballer who plays as a midfielder for club Südtirol.
+Daniele Casiraghi (born 10 March 1993) is an Italian footballer who plays as a midfielder for club Ravenna, on loan from Südtirol.

 Club career

 Born in Treviglio, Lombardy, Casiraghi started his career at a small Lombard team Tritium.
 He played for its reserve in 2010–11 season.
 In March 2011 Casiraghi also scored in his league debut for the first team, against Sacilese.
 Casiraghi was a regular member of the first team in 2011–12 and 2012–13 Lega Pro Prima Divisione seasons.
 On 1 August 2013 Casiraghi was signed by Lecce in a 3-year contract.
 On 17 August 2013 he appeared as an unused bench against Parma F.C. in 2013–14 Coppa Italia.
 He left on loan to Pro Patria in the same transfer window.

 On 30 June 2014 Casiraghi was signed by Serie A club Parma F.C. in a 4-year contract, with Abdou Doumbia moved to opposite direction.
 Both players were valued for €1 million.

 On 16 July 2014 Casiraghi left for Gubbio along with Tommaso Domini, Alessandro Luparini, Michele Bentoglio and Pietro Manganelli in temporary deals.
 On 25 June 2015 Casiraghi became a free agent, after the bankruptcy of Parma.

 In July 2015 he was signed by Lega Pro club Ancona.
 On 12 September 2016 he was signed by Gubbio.

 On 4 July 2019, he signed with Südtirol for two years with an option for a third.

 On 5 February 2022 against Renate, at the "Città di Meda" Stadium, Daniele Casiraghi achieves 100 caps with Südtirol.